 Also remember that the evaluation must comply with all industry standards and regulations.
 For example, regulations often specify a minimum acceptable level of training (although it’s always OK to exceed those requirements).

 Reliability and Validity

-When you create an assessment to evaluate if the employees can meet the learning objectives, it’s important to know the evaluation must be “reliable” and a “valid measure.”
-What does this mean?
+When you create an assessment to evaluate if the employees can meet the learning objectives, it’s important to know the evaluation must be both reliable and valid.
+But what does that mean?
 Here’s what the standard says:

 - Reliable: Gives consistent results over time